kizniche/Mycodo/mycodo-manual.rst

 Simple ``Conditional Statement`` examples:

-Each ID encased in curly brackets "{}" will be converted to the most recent measurement obtained from that particular measurement under the ``Conditions`` section of the Conditional.
+Each measure("{ID}") will return the most recent measurement obtained from that particular measurement under the ``Conditions`` section of the Conditional, as long as it's within the set Max Age.

 ::